oasisprotocol/oasis-sdk/docs/contract/hello-world.md

 ```

 The first deployment step that needs to be performed only once for the given
-binary is uploading the WASM binary.
+binary is uploading the Wasm binary.

 ```
 oasis contracts upload hello_world.wasm